SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -Show us all transactions from India (the country)?

 -Which was the most recent to pay?

--What is the total amount owed to the IDA?

 I started with a simple **SELECT * FROM table_name** query to become more familiar with the data and get a feel for things.
-Because the dataset consists of over **1M rows** I added a **LIMIT**, to the initial query to only display the first several hundred rows.  *Note:  I also had to add a **LIMIT** clause to other queries due to the large size of the dataset.
+There are over 1.24 Million rows representing the total amount of transactions made with the IDA.
+Because the dataset consists of over **1M rows** I added a **LIMIT** clause to the initial query to only display the first several hundred rows.  **Note:**  I also had to add a **LIMIT** clause to other queries due to the large size of the dataset.

 <img src="images/Code3.png?raw=true"/>
 <img src="images/Code3Query.png?raw=true"/>

+Next, I queried to find the total amount owed to the IDA using a **SUM** function.
+The total is over **19 Trillion US dollars** ($19,204,389,797,689.50).

-I then wanted to take a look at the total number of transactions using the borrower, DueToIda, and country fields.
+I then wanted to take a look at the total number of transactions with balances using the borrower, DueToIda, and country fields.
 The initial query resulted in multiple borrowers with **zero dollars** owed and borrowers with the same or similar names listed so I filtered out the zero balances using a **WHERE** clause.
 Results showed that there were over **639,000 loans** with balances due at the time of my analysis.

 <img src="images/Code2.png?raw=true"/>
 <img src="images/Code2Query.png?raw=true"/>